-There is a simple math to calories: You need to burn more calories than you intake.
-Find yourself an activity which requires you to burn enough calories for you to consume to your stomach’s(and not heart’s) content.
-Think of an endurance building trek or a high intensity day of rock climbing or a day lined with games that keep you on your toes.
-These experiences require full body engagement and will tire you out in a good way.
+2) There is simple math to calories: You need to burn more calories than you intake.
+Find yourself an activity that requires you to burn enough calories for you to consume to your stomach’s(and not heart’s) content.
+Think of an endurance-building trek or a high-intensity day of rock climbing or a day lined with games that keep you on your toes.
+These experiences require full-body engagement and will tire you out in a good way.
 This is not to encourage binge eating but to make the meal after a big effort more worthwhile.
 This rewarding of yourself and your hard work automatically inspires a more responsible outlook when making decisions about food.

 Across the country, there are now many options for adventure seekers to choose from that offer a taste of healthy living amid nature, not so far away from the city.
 Many of these campsites are :